 Madeline Falcone, violin & viola

 MFA CalArts, 2013.
 IU Jacobs School of Music Summer Orchestras, 2011–2013.
 BM Loyola University New Orleans, 2011.
-Violin studies with: Joe Nigro, Mark Menzies, Lorenz Gamma, Amy Thiaville, and Michel Zaïtzeff.
+Violin and viola studies with: Mark Menzies, Lorenz Gamma, Amy Thiaville, and Michel Boris Zaïtzeff.

 Photo by Casey Kringlen Photography